sohamsg90/APP-Alienness-by-Phyletic-Pattern/docs/Execution.md

 -t - No. of CPU cores to use for performing blast.
 By default, uses all available cores.

--e - Keep temporary and intermediate files for user analyses.
+-e - turn on Expert option (1; keep temporary and intermediate files).
 Default set to 0.

 -v - Provide basic progress messages.
-Default set to 0.
+Default set to 1.

 -vv -Provide detailed progress messages.
 Default set to 0.